What Is Marijuana Wax and How Dangerous Is It?

 The marijuana wax drug, also known as marijuana oil, is highly potent and dangerous.

-Wax is a marijuana concentrate that has become increasingly popular on college campuses over the last five years.
-It has also been found in the possession of students at the high school level, and is referred to as weed wax, dabbing, dabs or butane hash oil (BHO), which explains its 710 slang term (the number 710 spells oil upside down and backwards).
+Wax is a marijuana concentrate that has become increasingly popular on college campuses over the better part of the last decade.
+It has also been found in the possession of students at the high school level, and is referred to as weed wax, dabbing, dabs or butane hash oil (BHO), which explains its 710 slang term (the number 710 spells oil upside down and backward).

 Marijuana wax, which is one of the most potent and popular methods of using marijuana, looks like it sounds: A sticky, syrup-like substance that’s robust enough to hold its form on a flat surface after it’s cooled.
 It is typically tinted yellow and may be kept on wax paper (right after it’s been made) or in small containers.

 With marijuana’s legalization in states across the country, smoking weed has been increasingly normalized in our society.
 As such, regular users have gotten creative about ways to get high and get away with it in public spaces.
 This often includes putting the chemical in weed that affects the brain, Tetrahydrocannabinol (THC), in different forms.